 Introduction

-Postcolonial biblical interpretation is a hermeneutical approach that reads the Bible through the lens of colonialism, imperialism, and their aftermath.
-Emerging from the broader field of postcolonial studies (Edward Said, Gayatri Spivak, Homi Bhabha), postcolonial biblical criticism examines how the Bible has been used to justify colonial domination, how colonized peoples have read the Bible as a resource for resistance, and how the biblical texts themselves reflect the dynamics of empire and subjugation.
+Postcolonial biblical interpretation emerged in the 1990s as a hermeneutical approach that reads Scripture through the lens of colonialism, imperialism, and their aftermath.
+Drawing on postcolonial theory developed by Edward Said (Orientalism, 1978), Gayatri Spivak, and Homi Bhabha, this interpretive method examines three interrelated questions: How has the Bible been weaponized to justify colonial domination?
+How have colonized peoples read the Bible as a resource for resistance?
+And how do the biblical texts themselves reflect the dynamics of empire and subjugation?

 Biblical Foundation